Lailloken/Lailloken-UI/README.md

 - seed-explorer uses a custom version of the timeless-jewel databases provided via [TimelessJewelData](https://github.com/KeshHere/TimelessJewelData)
 - recombinator calculator is based on [The Complete Guide to Recombinators](https://www.reddit.com/r/pathofexile/comments/v0nm0c/the_complete_guide_to_recombinators/) and this [Recombinator Calculator GoogleDoc](https://docs.google.com/spreadsheets/d/1-LO-sgiyMGLE_E7AdaeG7OB-bOoJV6c4XO0kAX8OTG0/edit?usp=sharing)
 <br>

-## Philosophy & Motivation
-This script is my personal collection of UI and QoL features to improve the PoE gameplay experience while staying as close to a natural in-game interface as possible.
-It emphasizes easy and straight-forward setup, visual clarity, customizability, enabling/disabling individual features to prevent feature-bloat, and minimal hotkey requirements.

-That being said, I am a self-taught tinkerer (with no prior experience), and this is a merely a fun project and learning experience for me that I decided to share.
-This means I will not be taking code input or optimizations from people (unless critical bugs need to be fixed or I am hard-stuck) because learning-by-doing and problem-solving is what makes this project fun for me.